mistio/mist.client/docs/source/client/backends.rst

 Backends
 ********

+A backend can be an IaaS cloud, a Docker host, or any single server.

 Supported Providers
 ===================
-Mist.io supports a big list of providers including EC2, Rackspace, SoftLayer, Digital Ocean, Nephoscale, Openstack, Docker, HP Cloud and even Bare Metal Servers.
+Mist.io supports a big list of providers including EC2, Rackspace, SoftLayer, Digital Ocean, Nephoscale, Openstack, Docker, HP Cloud and any single server.

 In order to see the list of all supported providers::